wahoo-predict/wahoot/miners.md

+## Mining on Wahooτ - Rewards On Top of Rewards

-### Look, We Made Mining Actually Accessible
+### We Made Mining on Bittensor Easily Accessible

 Here's the thing: Most Bittensor subnets make you feel like you need a PhD in computer science just to get started.
 We looked at that and thought, "That's dumb."
 So we fixed it.

 **No code.
 No servers.
-No "why is my terminal showing errors?" moments.** Just trade on Wahooτ like you normally would, and watch the Tao rewards show up in your wallet.
+No "why is my terminal showing errors?" moments.** Just trade on Wahoo like you normally would, and watch the Tao rewards show up in your wallet.
 It's that simple.

-If you can make a prediction and click a button, you can mine.
+If you can make a prediction and click a button, as well as create a Bittensor wallet, then you can mine.
 Period.

 ### Get Started in 3 Steps (Seriously, That's It)